kimvais/ike/README.md

   successor)
 - Use strongest algorithms possible.

+## Documentation
+You can read the Documentation at https://ike.readthedocs.org

 ### What this project is *NOT* going to be
 - ISAKMP (IKEv1) RFC 2409 compliant
 - IPSec data plane / ESP protocol

 ## License
 * MIT License

 ## References
 * http://tools.ietf.org/html/draft-kivinen-ipsecme-ikev2-rfc5996bis-02